 - Keep the AML/CFT audit report on file.
 Section (51) (1) (b) of the AML/CFT Act requires reporting entities to keep records relating to risk assessment, AML/CFT programmes and audits.
 Reporting entities should submit the AML/CFT audit report when the supervisor requires.

 Note: The annual AML/CFT Report is in addition to the obligation to notify the FMA under the Standard Condition 3 referred to above.

 How much will an AML/CFT audit cost?

-Strategi Ltd is an AML/CFT auditor and can provide audits relating to risk assessment only, AML/CFT programme only or a combined assessment.
+Strategi Ltd is an AML/CFT auditor and can provide a combined audit assessment.
 Indicative fees for audits of small to medium-sized financial advisory businesses are outlined below.
 Please note: these fees could vary depending on the business size, complexity, risk profile and the level of assurance required.

 |Limited assurance|| |

 Prices exclude GST and any travel fees.
 Prices are indicative only and subject to change.
 Fees for QFEs and corporate audits will be quoted once more detail on the entity is known.

 Some information contained above has been sourced from the guidance note titled “Guideline for audits of risk assessments and AML/CFT programmes” published by the AML/CFT supervisors.

 Contact us to discuss your AML/CFT audit requirements.